-Insurance terms and definitions from Rod Insurance Group, LLC.
+Insurance terms and definitions from Rod Insurance Group.

 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact Rod Insurance Group, LLC today to learn more.
+Contact Rod Insurance Group today to learn more.

 A reinsurance policy that provides an insurer with coverage for specific individual risks that are unusual or so large that they aren’t covered in the insurance company's reinsurance treaties.
 This can include policies for jumbo jets or oil rigs.
 Reinsurers have no obligation to take on facultative reinsurance, but can assess each risk individually.
 By contrast, under treaty reinsurance, the reinsurer agrees to assume a certain percentage of entire classes of business, such as various kinds of auto, up to preset limits.